 Elephant falls into a body of what might be called Teen Apocalypse films works that see the youth of today in grimly real terms, as having gone out of control and heading for a brink of disaster.
 The genre fairly much began with the film that most resembles Elephant, Rivers Edge (1986).
 Elsewhere Larry Clark seems to have cornered the market on this type of film with the likes of Kids (1995), Bully (2001) and Ken Park (2002).
 Clearly, Gus Van Sant has been inspired here by the spate of high school shootings over the last few years, most famously the incident at Columbine High School in Littleton, Colorado in 1999.
+Some months before this, Uwe Boll had addressed the issue of school shootings in Heart of America: Home Room (2002).

 I must admit to being in the camp that liked Elephant (with reservations), although I do find Gus Van Sant a director who bores me more often than he inspires.
 What I liked about Elephant was not even its portrait of a high-school shooting as this is something that Van Sant does not do particularly convincingly or shockingly and moreover oddly seems to have almost nothing to say about it but rather the cool of its approach.
 The film could almost be one of Lars von Triers Dogme films in many ways.
 It has the stripped back aesthetic of a Dogme film Van Sant shoots entirely on location, made the film on a minimal budget and with a cast of non-professionals (the only recognizable name is Timothy Bottoms who appears as John Robinsons drunken father in the opening scene) whom he often got to improvise their own dialogue; and has been released with many rough edges left in.
 What I found particularly mesmerizing was Gus Van Sants narrative structure.
 Rather than tell a linear plot, the story unfolds like a mandala all overlapping pieces of synchronicity with Van Sant flipping back and forward in time between various characters and their interactions from different points-of-view, all drawing one inevitably back to the central event as the shooting erupts.
 We see many pieces the arrival of the two gun-toting kids at the school, Elias stopping John for a photo in the hall, a trio of girls thinking the passing Nathan is cute often from several points-of-view and with Van Sant then going off to show what is happening to characters in the background.
 What at first glance seems like a casual, shot-rough film soon reveals itself to be an exactingly calculated one.